What first attracts people to your content or blog entry?

 Another controversy in building an email list is the “quality vs. quantity” debate.

-email subscribers truly better than a list of 10,000 subscribers who aren’t as responsive?
+That is, how many subscribers do you need before you can succeed at email marketing?
+Is a list of 500 loyal and responsive email subscribers truly better than a list of 10,000 subscribers who aren’t as responsive?

 So back to our context: opening your blog post introductions with controversy.
 You can use controversies like these in your introduction, even if you want to stay away from writing a truly controversial post.